animatedmax/spring-data-geode/src/main/markdown/index.md

 <div class="paragraph">

-To simplify the task of parsing, converting the parameters and initializing the object, Spring Data for Apache Geode offers a base class (`WiringDeclarableSupport`) that allows Apache Geode user objects to be wired through a **template** bean definition or, in case that is missing, perform auto-wiring through the Spring IoC container.
+To simplify the task of parsing, converting the parameters and initializing the object, Spring Data for GemFire offers a base class (`WiringDeclarableSupport`) that allows Apache Geode user objects to be wired through a **template** bean definition or, in case that is missing, perform auto-wiring through the Spring IoC container.
 To take